Skip to main content

 setRedirect

-Sets up HTTP redirects (redirects) for your application.
+Sets up HTTP redirects for your application.
 Useful for redirecting old URLs to new ones, maintaining SEO rankings, and ensuring users reach the correct content.

 • Default statusCode: 302